daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 but when it spills over roughly $99.5\%$, it can become problematic.
 There are strategies to reduce sparsity.
-Researchers tend to either subsample users and items in such a way that some amount of coverage is guaranteed and / or collect multi-channel interaction data (lower affinity) from other implicit data sources, e.g., time-on-page.
+Researchers tend to either subsample users and / or items in such a way that some amount of coverage is guaranteed and / or collect multi-channel interaction data (presumably of lower user-item affinity) from other implicit data sources, e.g., time-on-page.
 The authors of the famous Neural Collaborative Filtering ([NCF]) model reported sparsity of $99.73\%$ on their Pinterest dataset, so they subsampled users based on interactions.